J-C-B/A_000_TA_get/README.md

 # A_000_TA_get
 Get web API data into Splunk

-This Splunk app was used in my Darksky Photographie Splunk app and demonstrated in my .conf 2017 talk:
+This Splunk app was used in my Darksky Photography Splunk app and demonstrated in my .conf 2017 talk:

-Take a talk into the art of dark sky photography with a splunk ninja
+**Take a talk into the art of dark sky photography with a Splunk ninja**

 https://conf.splunk.com/files/2017/slides/take-a-talk-into-the-art-of-dark-sky-photography-with-a-splunk-ninja.pdf